EZMarvin/Learning-notes/4_Database/SQL Notes.md

 ### DataBase files
 - primary data files: keeps track of all the rest files in database .mdf
--
--
+- Secondary data files: can have zero or more. ndf
+- Log files: every data base has at lease one log file that contains info to recover all transactions in a database. ldf

+### T-SQL - transact - sql
+is a programming language used in sql server for querying and modifying data and managing database

 ### Statements
-    DDL -> 增删改查数据object table/db create object in db(data define)
+    DDL -> 增删改查object table/db create object in db(data define)
-    DCL -> who can see and modify data 权限 determine who can see or modify the data(data control) DML -> 增删改查表数据 query and modify data in table (data manipulation)
+    DCL -> who can see and modify data 权限 determine who can see or modify the data(data control) DML -> 增删改查表数据(in object) query and modify data in table (data manipulation)

+### Result set
+is a set of data that return by select, sp or function. could be empty or not

 ### Batch
-    where we process statement
-    directive instructs SERVER to execute and parse sql
+is a group of one or more sql statement sent at same time for execution.

+sql serve compilers the statement of a batch into a single executable unit, called executiion plan. statements in the execution plan are executed at a time.

     GO -> not statement, send current batch
     EXEC -> execute function procedure